Recursive deep learning framework for forecasting the decadal world economic outlook: Results

 \subsection{Comparison with institutional forecasts}

-In this section, the results predicted in the previous section are compared with those of a number of other studies.
-We first use the lowy institution data and compare the result with our results from the previous section, We compare our forecast of total GDP with a forecast based on the Lowy data in the Asian countries and the United States in Table\ref{Compare:Lowy} \citep{Lowy2030forecast}.

-We can see that aside from China and India, our forecasts are similar to the Lowy Institute forecast \citep{Lowy2030forecast}.
-The Lowy Institute forecast for China's GDP is lower than our expectations, while India's is the opposite.
-We recognise that changing circumstances in China mean that it is unlikely that it will continue to grow at the same rate.
-While India may benefit from a more stable birthrate and a shift of Chinese industry.
-These changing geopolitical circumstances are issues that we need to consider in our future work.
+In this section, we compare our model forecast of total GDP given in USD (trillions) with the forecast based on the International Monetary Fund (IMF) for selected Asian countries, Australia, Russia and the United States in Table\ref{Compare:Lowy} for the year 2027 obtained from the IMF World Economic Outlook Database October 2022 \cite{Lowy2030forecast}.
+We can see that aside from China and India, our forecasts are similar to the IMF.
+The IMF forecast for China's GDP is slightly higher than our expectations, along with the IMF’s forecast for India.
+We recognise that changing geopolitical circumstances in the case of China imply that it is unlikely to grow at the same rate.
+India may benefit from a more stable birthrate and a shift of manufacturing from the Chinese industry due to US trade disputes.
+The changing geopolitical circumstances are issues that we need to consider in our future work.
+Note that our model forecast was based on data before 2019; hence our model did not consider the impact of COVID-19.
+This was accounted for by the IMF as the forecasts were released in 2022 \cite{Lowy2030forecast}, which explains the major difference in the forecasts (Table\ref{Compare:Lowy}) in the case of the United States.